Arezookhalili/Arezookhalili.github.io/_posts/2024-07-01-Predicting-life-Insurance-Premium.md

 plt.tight_layout()
 plt.show()
 ```

-"""
-best max depth was 6 but refitting the model with max depth of 6 did not change the validation score.
+Best max depth was 6 but refitting the model with max depth of 6 did not change the validation score.
 ![alt text](/img/posts/Figure 2024-07-30 172758.png)
-"""

 ___
 <br>